atroxaper/p6-LogP6/README.md

 ## Change configuration

-Sometimes you may need to change logger configuration during a program execution.
+Sometimes you may need to change logger configuration runtime execution.
 It can be simply done by factory methods.
 After calling any factory method all loggers for already used `logger traits` will be recreated and you can get it by `get-logger($trait)` method.
 If your already got logger use synchronisation wrapper then the wrapper will sync the logger himself correspond its algorithm.

 Another way of change configuration is using configuration file modification.
 Changes in configuration file will be detected only if you already using any of